neondatabase/neon/docs/rfcs/025-generation-numbers.md

 1. Write out index_part.json: this guarantees that any subsequent reader of the metadata will not try and read the object we unlinked.
-2. Call out to control plane to validate that the suffix which we just used is still the latest.
+2. Call out to control plane to validate that the generation which we use for our attachment is still the latest.
 3. If step 2 passes, it is safe to delete the object.
 Why?
-The check-in with control plane together with our visibility rules guarantees that any later attachment / node generation will use either the exact `index_part.json` that we uploaded in step 1, or a successor of it; not an earlier one.
-In both cases, the `index_part.json` doesn't reference the key we are deleting anymore, so, the key is invisible to any later attachment / node generation.
+The check-in with control plane together with our visibility rules guarantees that any later generation will use either the exact `index_part.json` that we uploaded in step 1, or a successor of it; not an earlier one.
+In both cases, the `index_part.json` doesn't reference the key we are deleting anymore, so, the key is invisible to any later attachment generation.
    Hence it's safe to delete it.

 Note that at step 2 we are only confirming that deletions of objects _no longer referenced